kubernetes/enhancements/keps/sig-api-machinery/3903-unknown-version-interoperability-proxy/README.md

 deleted; this could result in it deleting a subsequent object that it should not.

-This proposal will cause the GC to see either the correct object or get a 503 (which it handles safely).
+This proposal will cause the GC to see the complete list of resources in discovery, and when it requests specific objects, see either the correct object or get a 503 (which it handles safely).

 #### Namespace Lifecycle Controller